 Victoria Falls National Park

-This is the most important park as it encompasses the Victoria Fals town, the Waterfall, the Rain Forest and extends along the Zambezi river about 6 kilometres above the falls to about 12 kilometers below the waterfall.
+This is the most important park as it encompasses the Victoria Falls town, the Waterfall, the Rain Forest and extends along the Zambezi river about 6 kilometers above the falls to approximately 12 kilometers below the waterfall.

-This park, therefore, holds all that the Victoria Falls is famous for within its small boundaries, making it the most visited in the country.
+This park, above all the others, encompasses all that the Victoria Falls is famous for.
+This makes it the most visited in the country.

 The Zambezi River walk takes you on a walking safari along the riverbanks above the falls with the Waterfall Path showcasing the magnificent Waterfall.
-This path meanders along the gorge opposite the waterfall offering breathtaking vistas of the different sections that make up the largest curtain of falling water in the world.
-The Rainforest is encapsulated in this section of the park, with it’s almost permanent rainfall sustaining this marvel of nature.
+The route follows the gorge opposite the waterfall.
+It provides breathtaking vistas of the different sections of the falls that make up the largest curtain of falling water in the world.
+The Rainforest is enclosed in this section of the park, with it’s almost permanent rainfall sustaining this marvel of nature.

 Read more on Victoria Falls National Park

 Zambezi National Park

 This park is just up the river from the waterfall and is one of the most picturesque to visit.
 Situated on the banks of the Zambezi River it showcases the riverine birdlife as well as the wildlife found in the African savannahs and grasslands, including a wide variety of larger species such as lion, elephant, buffalo, giraffe, zebra and several species of antelope, including eland, kudu, waterbuck, impala, and sable.